reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline.md

 1. Create a yaml file with extension .yml in your chosen repository
-2. Paste the copied yaml code and commit to your repository Edit the YAML to remove "microsoft-IsvExpTools.PowerPlatform-BuildTools." with "".
+2. Paste the copied yaml code and commit to your repository Edit the YAML to remove "microsoft-IsvExpTools.PowerPlatform-BuildTools."

 3. Click on Pipelines from the left navigation and click on "New Pipeline"
-4.

 ![Click on Pipeline](./images/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline/Build_Pipelines.png)

-5. Clik on new Pipeline and select "Azure Repos Git" from option "Where is your code?"
+4. Clik on new Pipeline and select "Azure Repos Git" from option "Where is your code?"
-6.

 ![Where is your code?](./images/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline/CodeLocation.png)

-7. Select the repository where the YAML is
+5. Select the repository where the YAML is

-8. Pick the option Existing Azure Pipelines YAML file, pick the branch and Path where the build yaml file is
+6. Pick the option Existing Azure Pipelines YAML file, pick the branch and Path where the build yaml file is

 ![Configure](./images/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline/Configure_AzurePipelines.png)

-10. Modify the yaml file as appropriate adding any trigger actions ensuring right formatting and indentation is used
+7. Modify the yaml file as appropriate adding any trigger actions ensuring right formatting and indentation is used

 ```yml
 trigger: